arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

 See [Single instance vs. Cluster deployments](../../deploy/single-instance-vs-cluster.md) for details about how a cluster deployment differs and how to migrate to it.

+## LDAP authentication

+Support for ArangoDB user authentication with an LDAP server in the Enterprise Edition has been removed.

+- All `--ldap.*` and `--ldap2.*` startup options have been removed
+- The `--server.authentication-timeout` startup option ...
+  TODO: still a regular option (not obsoleted) even though it previously stated "This option is only necessary if you use an external authentication system like LDAP."
+- The `--server.local-authentication` startup option has been obsoleted and will be fully removed in a future version
+- The `ldap` log topic is no longer available

 ## Little-endian on-disk key format for the RocksDB storage engine

 ArangoDB 3.12 does not support the little-endian on-disk key for the RocksDB